simonhaenisch/md-to-pdf/readme.md

 cat file.md | md-to-pdf > path/to/output.pdf
 ```

-_You can concatenate multiple files using `cat file1.md file2.md`._
+_Tip: You can concatenate multiple files using `cat file1.md file2.md`._

 The current working directory (`process.cwd()`) serves as the base directory of the file server by default.
 This can be adjusted with the `--basedir` flag (or equivalent config option).